ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 end)

 Net:on("player_avatar_change", function(event)
-  -- health, max_health, and element will be updated on the player before this function executes -- { player_id: string, texture_path: string, animation_path: string, name: string, element: string, max_health: number, prevent_default: Function }
+  -- may change in a future update from avatar swapping removal in v2.5 -- health, max_health, and element will be updated on the player before this function executes -- { player_id: string, texture_path: string, animation_path: string, name: string, element: string, max_health: number, prevent_default: Function }
   print(event.player_id, event)